Danish ex-intelligence head suspected of leaking information

 Details about Findsen’s detention are shrouded in secrecy and because of the sensitivity of the case his defense lawyer cannot talk.
 It is not known whether his arrest is linked to his earlier suspension.

+“We do not understand the background for this secrecy” Lars Kjeldsen said.

+Findsen himself told reporters in court on Monday: ”I want the preliminary charge brought forward, and I plead not guilty.
+This is completely insane.”

-Still, opposition lawmakers expressed fears that the detention of a top intelligence official may harm the agencies’ contacts with foreign partners.
+Opposition lawmakers expressed fears that the detention of a top intelligence official may harm the agencies’ contacts with foreign partners.

 “We need to be assured that we can trust that the cooperation with other countries is complete,” Peter Skaarup, the populist Danish People’s Party’s legal affairs spokesman, told Danish broadcaster DR.